swails/blog/docs/software-development-architecture/main.md

 # The Anatomy of a Successful Software Engineering Capability

-[Software is eating the world.](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) Published in 2011, this prediction has shown real staying power.
-Many companies benefit greatly by writing their own software, even in industries that traditionally contracted it.
-For example, by writing their own software, [Tesla was in a better position to respond to chip shortages than its competitors by recoding to available hardware.](https://www.utilitydive.com/news/tesla-chip-semiconductor-shortage/628150/) By being able to deploy bespoke software solutions, companies can customize their software to meet their needs more precisely than what is available with strictly off-the-shelf offerings.

-While the promise of managing their own software development capability may sound convincing, it is easier to run a software engineering function poorly than well.
+There are more ways to engineer software poorly than well.
 The better a software engineering capability is run, the more quantifiable value is added by that capability.
-For instance, the number of additional vehicles Tesla was able to manufacture and sell by adapting to available chips is one measure of added value.
-The faster it was able to adapt its software, the more additional vehicles (and therefore added value) it would realize.
+More efficient software develpoment practices yield more features over a given period of time, fewer bugs, and a faster mean time to resolve issues in production (bugs and issues are faster to identify, isolate, reproduce, fix, and deploy or release updates).
+These can either drive additional revenue or boost efficiency to reduce operating expenses.

-The purpose of this article is to describe what I think is the best way to organize and structure a software engineering capability from an operational perspective to maximize value.
-I will not discuss best practices in coding, but rather how to deploy and configure code development tools in a way that provides a foundation for sustainable and scalable software development.
+The purpose of this article is to describe the minimal tooling needed to build the foundation of successful software engineering operations.
+I will not discuss best practices in coding, but rather how to deploy and configure code development tools in a way that provides a stable foundation for the growth of a healthy and productive software development capability from inception.

 ## What does it mean to have sustainable software development?

-A sustainable software engineering capability is one that is able to continuously deliver added value as time goes on at a consistent pace.
-Unfortunately, to inexperienced software engineers identifying unsustainable practices may happen long after said practices are already adopted.
+A sustainable software engineering capability is one that is able to continuously deliver added value at a consistent pace.
+Unfortunately, identifying unsustainable practices may happen long after said practices are already adopted.

 The early stages of development of new software are easy to show rapid progress.
 A *new* software project starts with no features, no bugs, no users, and very frequently few developers.
 Under such ideal conditions, churning out new code and features is fast, fun, and exciting.
 The software remains fairly simple, and therefore easily conceptualized in its entirety by the small team of developers that worked to start it.